nautechsystems/nautilus_trader/README.md

 which has historically made these languages more suitable for large enterprise systems.

 The value of NautilusTrader here is that this reimplementation step is circumvented - as the core performance critical components of the platform have all been written entirely in Cython.
-Because Cython can generate efficient C code, which then compiles to C-extension modules as native binaries, Python can effectively be used as a high-performance systems programming language - with the benefit then being that a Python native environment can be offered which is suitable for professional quantitative traders and trading firms.
+Because Cython can generate efficient C code, which then compiles to C extension modules as native binaries, Python can effectively be used as a high-performance systems programming language - with the benefit then being that a Python native environment can be offered which is suitable for professional quantitative traders and trading firms.